MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Before you embark on a journey of revenge, dig two graves.
+> Have the courage to follow your heart and intuition.
+They somehow know what you truly want to become.
-> -- Confucius
+> -- Steve Jobs